vendasta/marketplace-documentation/docs/Guides/oauth2.md

 <!-- theme: info -->
 >Note that the `user_id` referred to by the v1 Marketplace API, Webhooks, and the Order Form `End User` field directly maps to the `legacy_user_id` returned in the OAuth User-Info Endpoint.

-**There are several options for syncing users:**
+#### User Syncing
+_Email & User Identification:_

+Emails should not be used to identify an individual.
+Also, though `email` is a valid OIDC scope, users should have more awareness and control around providing their email for use by third parties.
+This is why at this time `email` is a restricted scope for the Vendasta SSO service, and we recommend that if your application's User entities require `email` as primary key, that you generate a dummy email.
+To uniquely identify a user from Vendasta you may use the `user_id` provided as the `sub` claimn in the OIDC User-Info endpoint, as well as by the `legacy_user_id` that is used by the Marketplace V1 API.

+_User Syncing Options:_

 a) **JIT(Just In Time):** User creation on the fly using data from the User Info endpoint **is recommended**.
 This is the only way to allow for syncing of Partner Admin users.
 This is also the only way to get the `user_id`(`sub` in the User-Info response) rather than the `legacy_user_id` at this time.

-b) **Sync users via the Marketplace v1 API & Webhooks:** Create users at time of provisioning, and then manage them moving forward based on webhook triggers and subsequent API interaction.
+b) **Sync users via the Marketplace v1 API & Webhooks:** May be used if only Business Users(a user with only the `smb` role) are allowed to interact with your Product.
+Create users at time of provisioning, and then manage them moving forward based on webhook triggers and subsequent API interaction.

 c) **Many:1 Session Transfer:** Do a many:one session transfer from any Vendasta user into a single dummy user on the Vendor side.
 Typically used when a Vendor doesn't have User entities.